Orepap/Clust3D/Clust3D Parameters.md

 ```

 *Tips*
-This parameter is designed for multi-omic settings where one or more omic
+This parameter is designed mostly for multi-omic settings where one or more omic
 layers have structured missingness (for example, mass spectrometry data with
 feature-level non-detections).
 Setting `nan_mask=True` enables the available
 measurements to shape cluster geometry while reducing sensitivity to